 Lets get your Custom Doors Started

-You can design your own fireplace door with many choices of handles, hinges, frame textures, door accents, steel or copper rivets, and any other custom design you may want.
+You can design your own fireplace doors with many choices of handles, hinges, frame textures, door accents, steel or copper rivets, and any other custom design you may want.

 The screen doors are built with a heavy woven-wire screen.
 If heat loss is of concern we provide our trademark "closure panels."
 These powder-coated metal panels are inserted behind the screen doors when you are done enjoying your fire.
 We also build glass doors with optional drapery screens.

 We have built fireplace doors for virtually every application imaginable so give us a call and send us some pictures of your fireplace opening.
 You too can enjoy the warmth and ambiance of your fireplace with a set of hand-forged fireplace doors by Ponderosa Forge.

 Here at Ponderosa Forge, we pride ourselves in the ability to create a set of fireplace doors for your existing opening, custom made, to fit INSIDE the rock or brick opening creating a built-in look and feel.
 Most manufacturers of fireplace doors have stock sizes that you can order that are mounted on the outside face of your masonry fireplace.
 At best this looks like an afterthought and the craftsmanship of the mason is covered up around the fireplace opening, compromising the overall look of your fireplace.
 Simply email us with close-up pictures of your fireplace opening showing the details of the sides, the top and the bottom, including the hearth to email@example.com.
 We will then guide you through the measuring process to ensure a seamless fit for your fireplace.

 New Construction - Mason's Frame

 We supply a unique "Mason's Frame" for new construction that makes installation of our fireplace doors a snap!
 The frame is simply installed in front of the firebox prior to the masonry veneer.